robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0103/README.md

 # ACS-85-0103

 ATTiny85 Synth Drum

 ## Overview

-Simple version of EHX space drum.
-Ah...really...simple.
+This is another simple version of the EHX Space Drum.
+Start and end frequencies are random, adding some unpredictability to the sound.

-Start and end frequency is random
+There’s a "parameter" value used for "length," but feel free to change that.

-There is a "parameter" value too that will be used for "length", but feel free to change that.
+### Outputs

-There are three outputs...but the other two are related to the first.
+There are three outputs, but the other two are related to the first:

-- note
+- **Note**
-- note with freq modulation
+- **Note with frequency modulation**
-- a fifth above the note
+- **A fifth above the note**

-You can sum up the pins with simple resistors for a crazier sound
+You can sum up the pins with simple resistors for a crazier sound.

 ## Output

-Although it is DDS looking, its just a squarewave and not really PWM.
-There is no "decay" or anything like that.
+Although it looks like DDS, it’s just a square wave and not really PWM.
+There’s no "decay" or anything like that.

 ## Pinout